vaadin/vaadin-grid/README.md

 [![Build Status](https://travis-ci.org/vaadin/components.svg?branch=master)](https://travis-ci.org/vaadin/components)
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/vaadin/components?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-# Vaadin Components
+# Vaadin Grid

-##### *Notice*: This is the development repository for Vaadin Components.
-If you just want to use the components, see the [Getting Started instructions](http://vaadin.github.io/components-examples/).

-Vaadin Components is an evolving set of custom HTML elements, built using [Polymer](https://www.polymer-project.org), for building mobile and desktop web applications in modern browsers.
-[Learn more &raquo;](https://vaadin.com/components/)
+Vaadin Grid is a component for showing large amounts of tabular data.

-## Using the components
+## Using the component

 ##### - [Getting Started instructions](http://vaadin.github.io/components-examples/)
 ##### - [Discussion](https://vaadin.com/forum/#!/category/9848927/)

 ## Overview of this repository

+- **demo**:
+  A set of examples using the component

-- **vaadin-components**:
+- **test**:
-  Polymer-based Web Components.
+  Unit and visual tests

 - **java**:
-  The internal GWT implementations for some of the components, exported to JavaScript which is used by the Polymer-based implementations.
+  The internal GWT implementation of the component exported to JavaScript which is used by the Polymer-based implementations.

-- **tasks**:
-  Gulp tasks for building and packaging.

-- **visual-test**:
-  Visual regression testing related files, like test scripts and reference screenshots.

 ## Developing